talha-inozu/Midas-Interview-Case/README.md

 Below is the REST endpoint used to update the instruments.
 As a result, it returns the updated instruments in a response entity.

+### Caution!!!
+When a request is sent to this endpoint, the response time varies between 1.5 minutes and 5 minutes, depending on the internet speed.

 GET http://localhost:8080/instruments/sync

 ## Part III: Instrument Retrieve